dancaps/LeetCodeShenanigans/README.md

     In these problems you map values in a string or array to other values in a string or array.
     This requires 2 hashmaps to check the key to value in each direction.
     Use a loop of index to look in all the differnt data structures

+About Linked Lists

+They are similar to an array; however, they are not contiguous in memory.
+In their simplest form they are a construct that hold a value and a reference to the next node.
+You typically call the first node the head.
+That is the starting point of the LL.
+I think of this as head is like [0] and head.next is [1] and head.next.next is [2] and so on.
+The cool thing about them is you can add to the front or back as O(1) and you don't need to worry about resizing like you would with an array.